About the education resource collections

 - Relevant to science education teaching requirements in formal settings.

 - Fine grained components that educators can use individually or mix and match to enhance current teaching.

 - Technically functional, scientifically accurate, and use educational best practices.

 - Actively engage learners in scientific activities and discussions aimed at critical thinking and problem solving.

 - Are easily editable, modifiable, printable and/or displayed.

-This site will be updated often so please check back for new features and collections.
+This site is updated often so please check back for new features and collections.
 If you have any questions or comments please email the webmaster at firstname.lastname@example.org